matthewsilva/Simple-Python-Programs/README.md

 	sudo apt-get install python3

-	For Using Runp:

-	sudo apt-get install python-pip

-	pip install runp

 Running Code:

 Any Python program WITH a main function can be run using the below commands